 - One Course in Practical Philosophy: either Ethics (204); Foundations of Ethics (207); Environmental Political Philosophy (247); Environmental Philosophy (249); Medical Ethics (250); Theory of Value (256); Philosophy of Art (260); Political Philosophy (265); or Contemporary Political Philosophy (267).

 - One Course in Logic: either Symbolic Logic (215) or Logic and Language (242).

 - In addition to these courses, students must take at least two advanced (300-level) seminars.

 The minimum requirement for the minor is six semester courses in philosophy.
 Minors must complete the three requirements below.
-Note: only one introductory course (PHIL110 or Montserrat) can count toward the minor.
+Note: only one introductory course (PHIL110 or a Montserrat seminar carrying a 'P') can count toward the minor.

 - One Course in the History of Philosophy: either Ancient (225), Medieval (230), Early Modern (235) or Modern Philosophy (241)

 - One Course from either theoretical or practical philosophy as defined above.

 First year students may enroll in Philosophical Inquiries (PHIL 110) as an introduction to Philosophy, and to fullfill their common area requriement in Philosophy.
 Or if you are enrolled in a Montserrat seminar carrrying a "P" (for Philosophy), which is usually taught by a member of the Philosophy Department, you thereby also fulfill the P requirement.
 But do not do both!
 Only one of the two (110 or a Montserrrat) can count toward the major or minor.